edusperoni/nativescript-shared-notification-delegate/README.md

 SharedNotificationDelegate.addObserver({
+    delegateUniqueKey: "myUniqueKey", // ensures uniqueness, if not set or is null/undefined, allows multiple of the same
     userNotificationCenterWillPresentNotificationWithCompletionHandler: (notificationCenter, notification, handler, stop, next) => {
         console.log("notification received by observer");
         // is this notification something I should handle?